walpurgisnatch/hyena/README.md

 ```

 ### More stuff
 - To specify request type, use `-r` flag.
-Get by default.
+GET by default.
-- To set data for post, put and patch requests use `-d` flag
+- To set data for POST, PUT and PATCH requests use `-d` flag
 - For cookie usage, there's `-c` flag
 - Also there's `-t` for timeout.
 10 sec by default
 ```